 While a home is a safe place, by any standards, for children, it may also have hidden dangers.
 Your child might face some accidents like falling down, getting a bite from the family pet or a choking hazard and get injured in the process.
 We have compiled below top 10 safety rules at home for kids to help you keep them safe.

-Kids love to splash in the water, whether it is a bath tub or a swimming pool.
+Kids love to splash in the water, whether it is a bathtub or a swimming pool.
 Though it is a fun time, chances of accidents like drowning can occur in water tubs or pools.
-Make sure the water level is not more than the waist line of your kid when you place him in a tub or sink.
-Never leave your kids unattended, even for a second when the phone rings or doorbell rings.
+According to the US Centers for Disease Control and Prevention (CDC), about 40% of drowning incidents in the US require hospitalization and further care.
+Drowning is also considered the second leading cause of unintentional injury in children between five to 14 years.
+Thus, it is vital to ensure that the water level is not more than the waistline of your kid when you place them in a tub or sink.
+Also, never leave your children without supervision.
 Give strict instructions to your kids that there must be no pushing while enjoying a dip in the pool.

 All cleaning products have chemicals in them which make it highly poisonous if swallowed.
 You can make your home child-proof by getting on your hands and knees to make sure there are no cleaning products in and around the rooms where your kids can reach.
 Install doors to all your cabinets and keep them locked after every use.
 Never store these detergents in food containers or store them near kitchen shelves as your kids might mistake such things for food.

 If you have an infant at home, make sure that you keep the crib as bare as possible because soft pillows, stuffed dolls or lots of bed covers might suffocate your baby accidentally.
 Wrap the mattress of the crib with a thin material blanket and tuck the bottom at the mattress end to make it look like a pocket.
-Make sure it reaches until the baby’s chest.
+Make sure it reaches the baby’s chest.
 If the weather is cool, dress him in woolen clothes or use a slack.
+Avoid using crib bumpers.

 Make your home childproof from all kinds of electric shock by covering electrical sockets which you might not be using at the moment using plastic covers.
 Throw away the electrical gadgets or repair the electric cords which are damaged.
 Insulate the wires or fix them using casing to cover it.
-Teach kids about the dangers of electric shock and tell them they must not touch any of these with wet hands.
+Promote awareness amongst children about the dangers of electric shock and tell them they must not touch any of these with wet hands.

-6. Small Sized Items Must be Kept away from Kids:
+6. Small sized items should be kept away from kids

 Kids usually are in danger of choking, if they play with small toys or food items like whole almonds.
 Make sure you divide the food into bite sized portions to avoid choking.
 Be careful while giving your child grapes, candies, carrots, nuts and popcorn to eat, as it can also cause choking.
-Make sure you keep buttons, coins, earrings, pins or marbles out of reach from your kids as these can also trigger a choking hazard.
+Depending on the age of your child, never serve more than two to three pieces on their plate at a time.
+Make sure you keep buttons, coins, sharp objects, earrings, pins, or marbles out of reach from your kids as these can also trigger choking hazards.

 To avoid any kind of accidental falls or injuries, it is essential to keep your windows and doors locked.
 Never leave your kid on the bed unattended as she might fall down.
 Do not allow your kids to play with the open windows or patio doors.
 Also make sure the stairways are blocked when you are not using it, to prevent kids from climbing it.
 It’s your responsibility to always maintain safety around the home for kids.